About the Yahoo Open Source Program Office

 - Strategy review — We work with our technology leadership to ensure we use, contribute to, and create open source projects in a manner that will help reduce tech-debt, improve business outcomes, and support our goals to achieve engineering excellence.

 By running an OSPO, we help our engineers focus on their engineering challenges, their sprints, and their products, while knowing that we have their back when it comes to questions about open source licenses, copyrights, and communities.
 This way fosters an open and collaborative working environment, just like you find in successful open source communities.
 We thrive on transparency and operate the program as an open source project encouraging collaboration and publishing all our work in the open.
-At Oath, nearly all our platforms are built upon open source projects.
+At Yahoo, nearly all our platforms are built upon open source projects.
 We strive to be an open source friendly company for engineers as we believe that together we can create the future, in the open.

 We know that engineers love working at companies that support open source.
 We love working with engineers who embody open source principles in their work.
-Check out this site to see what we have published, how you can work with us, and maybe even work at Oath.
+Check out this site to see what we have published, how you can work with us, and maybe even work at Yahoo.
 We’re hiring.